dltoth/UPnPLib/README.md

 }
 ```

 In the example above, notice the declaration ``WebContext ctx;``. <i>WebContext</i> is a Web Server abstraction unifying ESP8266 and ESP32 Web Servers, providing a common API for both.
 Both APIs are nearly, but not identical, so check out the [header description](https://github.com/dltoth/CommonUtil/blob/main/src/WebContext.h) for usage.
-Also notice the call to ``root.setup(&ctx);``.
+Also notice the call to ``root.setup(&ctx)``.
 This is where the RootDevice is initialized, and in particular, when HTTP handlers are registered with the Web Server.
 So, <i>RootDevice</i> setup MUST happen after WebContext initialization.

-**Important Note:** `WebContext.begin()` MUST be called before `RootDevice.setup()`
+**Important Note:** <code>WebContext.begin()</code> MUST be called before <code>RootDevice.setup()</code>

 With the above sketch, <b><i>root</i></b> will have it's user interface advertised via SSDP at the location `http://device-IP:80`.
-The base <i>RootDevice</i> class provides a specific HTML user interaction model, which is described in more detail in [Custom Device](#custom-upnpdevice-definition) section below.
-Customization of the UI is typically done by subclassing <i>UPnPDevice</i> and adding custom devices to the root, but a simple UI can be implemented by providing a <i>displayHandler</i> to <i>RootDevice</i>.
+The base <i>RootDevice</i> class provides a specific HTML user interaction model, which is described in more detail in [Custom Device](#creating-a-custom-upnpdevice) section below.
+Customization of the UI is typically done by subclassing <i>UPnPDevice</i> and adding custom devices to the root, but a simple UI can be implemented by providing a ``displayHandler`` to <i>RootDevice</i>.
 For example, add the following lines of code below the <i>#include "UPnPLib"</i> declaration:

 ```
 const char html_template[]   PROGMEM = "<!DOCTYPE html><html><meta name=\"viewport\" content=\"width=device-width, initial-scale=1.0\">"